 Tune Glue functions as a product recommender; based on your input of one artist, you are then given suggestions on similar artists that you might like.
 By using a visualization similar to what Tune Glue does for music, companies can see what up-sell or cross-sell opportunities are available to customers based on their past purchases and preferences.

 Our last featured data visualization is Hans Rosling’s Wealth and Health of Nations.
-Made famous by a 2007 TED Talk, this example plots changes in the world’s life expectancy and wealth from the year 1800 to present day.
+Made famous by a 2007 TED Talk, this example plots changes in the world’s life expectancy and wealth from the year 1800 to the present day.

 What makes this visualization particularly interesting for companies is its ability to plot and compare different cohorts against a set of variables.
-We introduced to you the four dimensions of customer value in a past Insights blog post – now imagine being able to see an animation of your customer cohorts plotted by loyalty, engagement and value in the same way as this data visualization!
+We introduced to you the four dimensions of customer value in a past Insights blog post – now imagine being able to see an animation of your customer cohorts plotted by loyalty, engagement, and value in the same way as this data visualization!